-Finally, there’s a mutation phenomenon abbreviated as recLOH (for “recombinational loss of heterozygosity”) which figures prominently in the haplotypes (“genetic signatures”) of the Brooks lines tested to date.
+Finally, there’s a mutation phenomenon abbreviated as recLOH (for “recombinational loss of heterozygosity”) which figures prominently in the haplotypes (“genetic signatures”) of several of the Brooks lines tested to date.
 (See the columns colored in brick red in my Results spreadsheet for examples of suspected RecLOH.)
 Dr. Thomas Krahn, founder of DNA Fingerprint and now chief research scientist at FTDNA, offers an illustrated explanation of this phenomenon here.
+See also

 One and only one recommendation.
 Megan Smolenyak and Ann Turner, Trace Your Roots with DNA, paperback, 272 pages, list $14.95.

 Interested in joining us?

 You'll need to be a Brooks male with an uninterrupted Brooks male line as far back as you have information.
 Our participants all jump in with FTDNA's Y-DNA67 test, so we avoid the "apples vs. oranges" problems that occur when a variety of tests from a variety of labs are compared.
 While there are many vendors offering DNA tests today, FTDNA has the largest customer base and remains the industry leader in advancing the science.
 We've been with them since 2006.
 Their Y-DNA67 kit is currently $268.
 If you qualify ancestrally, but cost is a problem, DON'T give up on the idea as unaffordable — write.
 We can probably assist financially, and are always looking for new participants.